civilisation

 Modern View of Religion

 In the modern era, religion is not limited to rituals and traditions but is seen as a means to uplift the moral, social, and spiritual aspects of human life.
-The modern view emphasizes universal values, harmony between science and spirituality, and the balance between individual and society.
+The modern view emphasises universal values, harmony between science and spirituality, and the balance between individual and society.

 1. New Meaning of Religion